 2019 Annual Affordability Report

 D.20-07-032, issued in July of 2020, directed Commission staff to develop an Annual Affordability Report that would include an assessment of affordability of electricity, natural gas, water, and communications services using the most recent data available.
-The Commission issued the first of these annual reports on April 29, 2021.
+The CPUC issued the first of these annual reports on April 29, 2021.
+Read our press release.

 For all of the utility services evaluated, affordability outcomes among low-income households show a great deal of disparity: the majority of households are located in areas where utility costs make up a modest proportion of household budgets, but a substantial number of households are located in areas where utility costs comprise an alarmingly high percentage of low-income household budgets.
 This suggests that statewide efforts to address equity issues stemming from utility affordability should be geographically targeted.